 If you want to know what personal data We have about you, you can ask us for details of that personal data and for a copy of it (where any such personal data is held).
 This is known as a “subject access request”.

-All subject access requests should be made in writing and sent to the email or postal addresses shown in Part 15.
+All subject access requests should be made in writing and sent to the email or postal addresses.
 To make this as easy as possible for you, a Subject Access Request Form is available for you to use.
-You do not have to use this form, but it is the easiest way to tell us everything We need to know to respond to your request as quickly as possible.
+You do not have to use this form, but it is the easiest way to tell us everything we need to know to respond to your request as quickly as possible.

 Before Cookies are placed on your computer or device, you will be shown a prompt requesting your consent to set those Cookies.
 By giving your consent to the placing of Cookies you are enabling us to provide the best possible experience and service to you.
-You may, if you wish, deny consent to the placing of Cookies; however certain features of Our Site may not function fully or as intended.
-[You will be given the opportunity to allow only first-party Cookies and block third-party Cookies.]
+You may, if you wish, deny consent to the placing of Cookies; however certain features of our site may not function fully or as intended.

-Certain features of Our Site depend on Cookies to function.
+Certain features of our site depend on Cookies to function.
 Cookie Law deems these Cookies to be “strictly necessary”.
-These Cookies are shown in the table below.
+These Cookies are shown below.
 Your consent will not be sought to place these Cookies, but it is still important that you are aware of them.
-You may still block these Cookies by changing your internet browser’s settings as detailed below, but please be aware that Our Site may not work properly if you do so.
+You may still block these Cookies by changing your internet browser’s settings as detailed below, but please be aware that our site may not work properly if you do so.